anyproto/anytype-heart/docs/proto.md

 <a name="anytype-Rpc-BlockDataview-View-SetActive"></a>

 ### Rpc.BlockDataview.View.SetActive
-set the current active view (persisted only within a session)
+set the current active view locally